 Your first year at Western Washington University is critical in laying the groundwork for a successful college experience.
 Our unique first-year programs and advising services help students quickly learn the ins and outs of academic and social life to promote an exciting and healthy college journey.

-- First-year Jump Start WWU (an early move-in fall orientation program)
+- Jump Start WWU (an early arrival fall program)

 - Advising Services

-- Direct connections with Financial Aid and the Counseling Center
+- Direct connections with Financial Aid and the Counseling & Wellness Center

 - First-year Programs